python-hyper/h11/docs/source/api.rst

 However, for some applications it is valuable or essential to see the chunk boundaries because the peer implementation has assigned meaning to them.
-While this is again the specification, if you do really need access to this information h11 makes it available to you in the form of the :data:`Data.chunk_start` and :data:`Data.chunk_end` properties of the :class:`Data` event.
+While this is against the specification, if you do really need access to this information h11 makes it available to you in the form of the :data:`Data.chunk_start` and :data:`Data.chunk_end` properties of the :class:`Data` event.